muxi-ai/faissx/client/README.md

 1. Your index was created with the correct dimension
 2. All vectors have the same dimension as the index
 3. All vectors are properly converted to float32 type

+### Server Limitations

+When using remote mode, be aware of potential server limitations:

+1. Some server implementations may not support all methods (vector reconstruction, reset, etc.)
+2. The client will attempt to work around these limitations with fallback strategies
+3. Check the server logs for detailed error information
+4. For critical operations, consider using local mode if possible

 ## License